BT 700 BIKEPACKING

 Non-pavement surfaces are in the form of gravel roads, unmaintained roads, forest doubletrack, and rail trail

 Over the Loon is a bold bikepacking route in central Ontario.
 A playground of dirt riding in a flat-out gorgeous landscape riddled with copious forest and lake views.
-Spend a night or two and you'll be serenaded by the loon.
+From Haliburton County to Kingscote Lake to the Madawaska River to the vast Haliburton Wildlife Reserve, this is a journey that celebrates the ruggedness and wildness of the land.
+Spend a night or two, and you'll be serenaded by the loon.

 Highlights Include: